The Perfect 2 to 3 Days in Bologna Itinerary

 Among other important landmarks in Piazza Maggiore, a must-visit spot in the square is the Saint Petronio Church (the Basilica di San Petronio).
 The Saint Petronio Church is one the largest churches in Italy and a prime example of Gothic architecture.

 Upon entering the church you’ll find a striking and impressive facade with delicate glass stained windows, a medieval sundial, and incredibly intricate art and sculptures.
-Visits to the church are free unless you’d like to visit the panoramic terrace, with admission cost of €5.
+Visits to the church are free unless you’d like to visit the panoramic terrace, which is ticketed.

 Piazza Maggiore in Bologna